VeronicaSRibeiro/VeronicaSRibeiro/README.md

 <h1 align="center">I'm Veronica, a Brazilian Software Engineer | Backend Developer 👋🏼</h1>

-<p>I'm a Software Engineer from Brazil focused on backend development using Java, Spring Boot, and RESTful APIs.<p>
+I'm a Software Engineer from Brazil focused on backend development using Java, Spring Boot, and RESTful APIs.

 ###